Lucas Burnett: Playing career

 Burnett's dedication and effort earned him a spot with the Central Hockey League Tulsa Oilers for the 2007–08 season.
-He would instantly become a regular player for the Oilers, and featured in 59 regular season games.
+He became a regular player for the Oilers, and featured in 59 regular season games.
 Burnett once again found his scoring touch in the process, scoring 36 points and totalling 83 penalty minutes.
 Despite this, his contract was not renewed, and Burnett found himself as a free agent in the summer of 2008.

-This would not last however, and Burnett was signed by the Manchester Phoenix in October as a replacement for the departing Grant Jacobsen.
-This would re-unite him with former Oilers teammate Josh Garbutt.
-Burnett has soon established himself as a dependable and hard working player for the Phoenix, attributes which will hopefully carry the team into the EIHL post-season.
+This did not last, and Burnett was signed by the Manchester Phoenix in October as a replacement for the departing Grant Jacobsen.
+This re-united him with former Oilers teammate Josh Garbutt.
+Burnett soon established himself as a dependable and hard working player for the Phoenix, attributes which will hopefully carry the team into the EIHL post-season.

-Despite being a late addition to the squad, Burnett gelled quickly and would end the season with 44 points in 56 games.
-During the season he would alternate between the second and third offensive lines.
-Manchester would qualify for both domestic cup finals as well as making the post-season during a successful 2008–09 season.
-Despite this, financial problems would continue to dog the organisation and as a result, owner Neil Morris announced in the close season that Manchester would play in the EPL for the 2009–10 season.
+Despite being a late addition to the squad, Burnett gelled quickly and ended the season with 44 points in 56 games.
+During the season he alternated between the second and third offensive lines.
+Manchester qualified for both domestic cup finals as well as making the post-season during a successful 2008–09 season.
+Despite this, financial problems continued to dog the organization and as a result, owner Neil Morris announced in the close season that Manchester would play in the EPL for the 2009–10 season.
 The EPL has much stricter rules regarding foreign imports and also limits the operational budget and consequently Burnett along with most of the senior squad was released.